ErikPartridge/canadian-election-data/README.md

 Pull requests welcome, please note the source of the data as well as the related license of the data.

-Riding data contained in this dataset is subject to the [Statistics Canada Open License](https://www.statcan.gc.ca/eng/reference/licence), and the
+Riding data contained in this dataset is subject to the [Statistics Canada Open License](https://www.statcan.gc.ca/eng/reference/licence).